105A. Metrical Variance: Deciding When & How to Vary Your Meter

 HEADLESS: A line of Meter is Headless when it is missing one or more syllables from the beginning of the line.
 This is just a specific type of Catalectic Meter

 TRUNCATED: A line of Meter is Truncated when it is missing one or more syllables from the beginning, middle or end of the line.
-This is also just another type of Catalectic Meter.
+This is also just a type of Catalectic Meter.

 There are people who will tell you that your Meter must be perfect to publish.
 I know this because about a hundred thousand people told me.
 Okay, so I don’t even know a hundred thousand people, but that’s how many times it feels like someone told me this.
 The truth is- most people don’t even know what “perfect meter” means.
-I don’t.
-But for argument’s sake, let’s say that “perfect meter” is Acatalectic Meter: Meter with exactly the correct number and type of syllables for a given established Meter.
-So, here’s the reality: All of the examples below are from published and well sold books.
-Meter can be varied, but there are still rules.
-You should know them.
+I don’t (and I know a lot about meter).
+Anyway, for argument’s sake, let’s say that “perfect meter” is Acatalectic Meter: Meter with exactly the correct number and type of syllables for a given established Meter.
+So, is it true?
+Does meter have to be acatalyctic to be publishable?

 So, if we take a line of Meter, say, Anapestic Tetrameter, like this one: